pacokleitz/invulnerable/README.md

 **Status Management:**
 - **Active**: Vulnerability is present and unresolved (default)
+- **In Progress**: Currently being worked on - shows others remediation is underway
 - **Fixed**: Vulnerability has been remediated (auto-detected or manually marked)
 - **Accepted**: Risk accepted with justification notes (compliance requirement)
 - **Ignored**: Vulnerability deemed not applicable (e.g., false positive)